Thanks to the evolution of the internet, the world is now a global marketplace where total strangers can conduct all kinds of business transactions.

 What’s Social Proof?

 Social proof isn’t a new ideology.
-It has been existence for a very long time, before the internet age.
+It has been in existence far before the inception of the internet.

-Surprised?
-While the term was officially coined in 1984 by Robert Cialdini, social proof has long existed before then.
+Yes, the term itself was officially coined in 1984 by Robert Cialdini, Regents’ Professor Emeritus of Psychology and Marketing at Arizona State University; however, social proof existed way before then.

-Ecommerce stores and businesses display testimonials on their landing page to increase conversion rate.
-Having an influencer recommend your product goes a long way in convincing a confusing prospect.
+Ecommerce stores and businesses display testimonials on their landing page to increase conversion rates.

 Social Proof Statistics on Establishing Trust